cpinotossi/cptdazagw/wafexclusion/README.md

 ## Overview

-Demonstrates how to implement **URL-specific WAF exclusions** using two separate Application Gateways with different WAF policies.
-This is the **correct production pattern** for excluding specific URLs from WAF protection while maintaining security on all other paths.
+Demonstrates how to exclude certain URLs from CRS "941170" on Azure Application Gateway WAF.

+## WAF Policy Comparison

+This setup deploys two Application Gateways with different WAF policies to demonstrate path-specific exclusions.

+Standard Policy: Uses only managed OWASP rules.
+All traffic is inspected against rule 941170 (XSS detection).
+XSS patterns are blocked on all paths.

+Exclusion Policy: Adds a custom allow rule with priority 1.
+The custom rule matches requests to /admin/users and allows them before managed rules execute.
+XSS patterns in /admin/users bypass rule 941170.
+Other paths still trigger rule 941170 blocks.

+The exclusion works because custom rules are evaluated before managed rules.
+When a request to /admin/users arrives, the Allow action stops further inspection.
+Requests to other paths skip the custom rule and continue to managed rule evaluation.

 ## Key Features